Gluten-Free Cheesy Mashed Potatoes Biscuits

 unbaked mashed potato biscuits in a skillet

-However, you can shape the dough into a rectangle and cut it into squares, circles or triangles and bake on a baking sheet lined with parchment paper.
+I love using a cast iron skillet for baking biscuits or rolls because it ensures even baking with a crispy bottom.
+However, you can also shape the dough into a rectangle and cut it into squares, circles, or triangles, then bake them on a parchment-lined baking sheet.

 baked mashed potato biscuits on a baking sheet